 Engage in fitness regimes, spa treatments or Thai massage

 Treating yourself to a massage or a spa treatment is affordable – and you know you are worth it.
-Cybex Health Club and Spa Prague Hilton, Pobřžení Street or World Class Fitness Centre Wenceslas Square 22 are all good choices.
-Thai massage parlours have recently gained in popularity and thus can be found all around the city.
+Cybex Health Club and Spa Prague Hilton, Pobřžení Street or World Class Fitness Centre Wenceslas Square 22 are good choices.
+Thai massage parlours have recently gained popularity and thus can be found all around the city.

-which are often used for musical concerts and, therefore, rehearsals.
+Cloisters are often used for musical concerts and, therefore, rehearsals.
 Slip in through the side door, pay your respects and, if possible, stay for the angelic acoustics.

 Try the National Museum

-if you are a museum-goer, as it offers visitors free admission on the first Monday of the month as many others do.
+Suppose you are a museum-goer, as it offers visitors free admission on the first Monday of the month as many others do.
 When you pick up the Prague Post, check for any gallery exhibition openings.